A few scanning tips

 But there are ifs and buts about everything, so this is trying to explain why the result megapixels may not exactly match your camera's specified megapixels.
 Three values of pixel dimensions may be shown, in the order of:

-1. Exact computed dimensions (matches specified megapixels exactly, even if pixels cannot be fractional).
+1. Exact computed dimensions (matches specified megapixels exactly, even if a pixel cannot be fractional).
 Aspect Ratio can be entered in formats such as 1.3333 or as 4:3

 2. So dimensions are also rounded to whole pixels, necessary for real pixels, but which changes megapixels a little.
 One pixel difference of width might affect a few thousand rows of height.